-“I feel we are dealing with dreams and are about to house them in a solid Midlands setting for posterity.
-How delightful’.
+“I feel we are dealing with dreams and are about to house them in a solid Midlands setting for prosperity.
+How delightful.”

-Letter from Lady Kathleen Epstein to Walsall Council, 3 December 1973, Beth Lipkin Archive, The New Art Gallery Walsall.
+Lady Kathleen Epstein (Excerpt from a letter written by Lady Kathleen Epstein to Walsall Council, 3 December 1937.
+Beth Lipkin Archive, The New Art Gallery Walsall)

 When Lady Kathleen Epstein gave the extraordinary gift of The Garman Ryan Collection to Walsall, it took over three years of negotiation and complex installation to enable it to open on 9th July 1974 in the old Carnegie gallery and library, Lichfield St, Walsall.
 The gift contained an amazing range of artworks, including work by Van Gogh, Monet, Freud, Epstein, Constable, Durer, Turner and others by unknown artists from many different periods and cultures around the world.
 Displayed for 40 years in Walsall, the collection has provided generations of people, locally, nationally and internationally, with many wonderful opportunities to engage with art of the highest quality.
 Kathleen would have been proud of the educational opportunities which her collection has provided for people over the years.

 This exhibition tells some of the stories of the Garman Ryan Collection from its conception to the present day, with previously unseen archive material and artworks.

 Why was Walsall chosen for this fabulous gift and why didn’t Lady Kathleen Epstein give it to Wednesbury where her childhood home was?